alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * There's one call that needed to be rescheduled, but I've now met with 19 PPIE leads/co-applicants over the past 3 weeks 🚀
 * Overall I think internal comms were really good last week.
 * There's enough to tackle locally right now, but I do need to be chipping away at building external connections to communities as the conference has been mentioned a few times in the past week.
-	* EK - relient on the stakeholder mapping - check in with the progress of this and see if it can be shared with you.
+	* EK - you are relient on the stakeholder mapping - check in with the progress of this and see if it can be shared with you for checking progress and additions from you as well.

 #### Notes to discuss during 1:1